YashynYan/Intelliarts/README.md

 5)Open browser and go to "http://localhost:8080/"

-Report command isn't working properly because it responces with 104 error which is caused by FreeSubscription plan.
+Report command isn't working properly because Fixer.io API responces with 104 error which is caused by FreeSubscription plan.